 Investing wisely in property takes time, patience, and expertise.

 This is where investment companies shine.
 These dedicated businesses allow you to invest in new cities without ever even visiting.
-Enabling landlords to reach new areas of the country, confident that space is well researched and offers strong yields.
+They can help landlords to buy in new areas of a country, confident the location is well researched and offers strong yields.

 When building a portfolio, it is crucial to do so with the end goal in the forefront of your mind.
 Consider what your ultimate aim is.
-This may be to provide a sustainable retirement income, or build a portfolio that can be easily liquidated in the future.
+This may be to provide a sustainable retirement income or to build a portfolio that can be easily liquidated in the future.

-Focusing on this will help the investor to make the most healthy and sensible property decisions.
+Knowing your goals will help you to make sensible property decisions.

 - There are many ways to invest in property in the UK, with buy-to-let being the most popular method.